Jimbly/LD53-shapes-delivery/README.md

 Start with: `npm start` (after running `npm i` once)

+Next:
+  more test nodes
+  do not allow links to cross
+  unactivated nodes with a cost to activate? figure out costs

 Plan: Mini-metro Factories  "Mini-Factory"?
-* factories: sources, converters, sinks
+X factories: sources, converters, sinks
-* scrollable play area
+X scrollable play area
-* currency/inventory display in upper right
+X currency/inventory display in upper right
-* click node, then another node to add a delivery route (up to limit)
-* click button on route to upgrade or downgrade/cancel
+* click node, then another node to add a delivery route (up to limit) X click button on route to upgrade or downgrade/cancel
 * buy things (just more routes and upgrades and victory) in panel on the right (no undo)
 * click unactivated factory to spend cost and activate it (no undo) NO  * this also adds additional routes and upgrades, I think